QED-it/zkinterface/rust/src/GET_STARTED.md

 ### Low-level serialization

 It is not necessary to use the above APIs to integrate zkInterface.
-Any implementation of Flatbuffers can be used directly instead (a custom implementation is doable because the encoding is simple, but that would be a last resort).
+Any implementation of FlatBuffers can be used directly instead (a custom implementation is doable because the encoding is simple, but that would be a last resort).
 See https://google.github.io/flatbuffers/ for existing tools.
 This is the recommended approach for systems written in languages other than Rust.